Watch: Diabetes Peripheral Neuropathy Treatment [Diabetic Nerve Pain Remedy] — MichiganFootDoctors YouTube

 Medicare Coverage for Diabetic Shoes

 Medicare Part B covers one pair of therapeutic shoes (A5500) and three pairs of custom insoles (A5512) per calendar year for qualifying diabetic patients.
 Requirements: diabetes diagnosis (any type), at least one additional foot condition (peripheral neuropathy, callus formation, foot deformity, pre-ulcerative lesion, history of ulceration, or poor circulation), and physician certification that therapeutic footwear is medically necessary.
 The certifying physician must be different from the prescribing podiatrist.
-Dr. Biernacki can facilitate the prescription and fitting process; call (810) 206-1402 to inquire.
+Dr. Biernacki can support the prescription and fitting process; call (810) 206-1402 to inquire.

 Podiatrist Tips for Diabetic Shoe Selection